NetComposer/nktranscoder/README.md

 * `scheme` is set to `transcoder` by default.
 This implementation relies on NkPACKET's websocket client using the `transcoder://` protocol.

-## Sample video transcoding request
+## Starting a new video transcoding

-Starting a new transcoding is as easy as doing:
+A request for a new transcoding looks like this:

 ```
 Req => #{ callback => { M, F, A },